ankitjc/WhatService/README.md

 # /What service

 ## Description
 This is a sample Spring Boot application to provide create, update and delete abbrevations.
-It serves apis to fetch

 ## Getting Started
 To run this application, you will need: